String-Breaking Dynamics in Quantum Adiabatic and Diabatic Processes: String breaking with short-range interactions

 For long strings and accessible evolution times, string breaking cannot be understood as a simple Landau-Zener process.
 The aim in this subsection is to characterize the $\tau$ dependence of the observed dynamics in this more complex regime.

 Figure~\ref{fig:collapse}(a) displays the magnetization in the evolution with the linear ramp $h(t)=t/\tau$ for different values of $\tau$ for a system of $\ell=15$ dynamical spins.
 For the range of $\tau$ considered here, the magnetization changes sign at some value $h_\text{sb}(\tau)<h_\text{f}$.
 In Fig.~\ref{fig:collapse}(b), we plot $h_\text{sb}-h_c$ as a function of $\tau$.
-The dependence is well approximated by a power law: a fit yields $h_\text{sb}-h_c\approx 1.3 \, \tau^{-0.31}$.
+The dependence is well approximated by a power law (see Appendix \ref{app:nucleation}): a fit yields $h_\text{sb}-h_c\approx 1.3 \, \tau^{-0.31}$.
 The inset in Fig.~\ref{fig:collapse}(b) shows that, by appropriately rescaling the $x$ axis in Fig.~\ref{fig:collapse}(a), it is possible to find a good collapse of the curves obtained for different $\tau$ onto one curve.
 We conjecture that such scaling properties may emerge close to the critical point~\cite{Pelissetto2020,pelissetto2023scaling}.
+The conjecture is motivated by the following physical picture.
+At the critical point of the model, the correlation length diverges.
+It is well known that ramps across a continuous phase transition lead to universal scaling behavior described by the Kibble–Zurek mechanism, where the correlation length cannot grow indefinitely during the dynamics but instead “freezes out” at a value determined by the ramp speed and universal critical exponents.
+In our case, the system undergoes a first-order transition that becomes weakly first order close to the critical point.
+Although the correlation length does not diverge in this regime, it can still become very large.
+As a result, when the ramp crosses the transition sufficiently close to criticality, the dynamics may be unable to adiabatically follow the instantaneous ground state, leading to a freeze-out mechanism qualitatively similar to that occurring at continuous transitions.
+This provides the physical basis for our conjecture that scaling behavior may emerge in this regime.
+Our numerical results indicate that the extracted exponents are not universal, but instead depend smoothly on the transverse field $g$ (although we expect that universal critical exponents will be recovered for $g\rightarrow g_*$).
+To understand whether the conjecture applies here, we need a more systematic study of the correlation length and more extensive simulations of the dynamics for different values of $g$, which we leave for future work.

+We note that the approach based on describing the dynamics in terms of individual level crossings, as demonstrated in Ref.~\cite{Sinha2021}, is instead expected to hold in the perturbative regime of small transverse field, away from criticality.
+Bridging these two distinct regimes---the perturbative small-$g$ limit, where a description in terms of individual level crossings is expected to apply, and the near-critical regime characterized by large correlation lengths and collective dynamics---remains an open problem.